divblox/divblox.github.io/basic-training-exercise.md

 ### Step 3 - Page Components

 In order for us to be able to use our newly generated CRUD components, or any other component for that matter, we need to put them inside pages.
-Pages are also just components, but they can be navigated to by the user in the browser.
-The only distinction between other components and page components is that pages can be navigated to via the url or a navigation bar, while individual components can not.
+Pages are also just components, but they can be navigated to by the user in the browser, while individual components can not.

+!>A component is considered a page component when it is located in the "pages" grouping  (the folder /project/components/pages/[component_name])

 The pages we will build for this exercise are: